Esplanade Road Closure

 The traffic disruption affects emergency services, tourist services, trades and deliveries.
 What was once easy and fun is now difficult and unreliable.

-Lost Revenue – Shooing the Customers Away
+Lost Revenue – Turning the Customers Away

 Closure removes ≈3,000 sightseeing car visits per day – prime customers being told to go somewhere else.
+The Esplanade is both a stage for parade and a platform to browse from.
+It is a popular destination for well heeled, touring, browsing customers.

 To cruise the Esplanade is to shop the lifestyle.